Walking SA is governed by a Board, with working committees advising the Board.

 Ben joined the Board in 2017, and has a great passion for the outdoors as demonstrated by his work in bushwalking leadership with Scouts SA and with at-risk youth in Operations Flinders.
 As a committee member on the Recreation SA Outdoors Committee, he provides an excited determination to improve bushwalking opportunities for all in South Australia.

-Personally, Ben is currently employed in marketing and business development with Snowys Outdoors, and when not hiking trails, he is regularly found pedalling on his mountain bike or paddling in his kayak.
+Ben was recently awarded the 2018 Terry Lavender Churchill Fellowship to explore opportunities for trail destinations to attract and grow world class ‘shared-use’ interests.
+When not hiking trails, he is regularly found pedalling on his mountain bike or paddling in his kayak.
 Ben has a wealth of hiking experience, with his recent solo completion of the Larapinta Trail one of his most memorable adventures.
 Ben joins the Board with an ambition to engage more young people in the outdoors and because of this, he is a valuable addition to the Board.

 We welcomed Rod to the Board in October 2018.
 As a board member of South Australia's leading bushwalking training body, Bushwalking Leadership SA, and a member of Outdoors SA, Rod's experience and qualifications in the fields of mental health and outdoor recreation/tourism broadens our perspective.
 Employed within a large South Australian outdoor education provider in business development and corporate training his skills and contacts will see the continued growth of Walking SA and our promotion of bushwalking.